nsfm/dualsense-ts/README.md

 - `yarn add dualsense-ts`
 - `npm add dualsense-ts`

+### Platforms

+`dualsense-ts` is a cross-platform, low dependency library that works in Node.js or natively in your browser.

+- In Node.js, the only dependency is `node-hid`
+- In the browser, tree-shaking reduces this to a zero-dependency package relying on WebHID

 ### Connecting

 `dualsense-ts` will try to connect to the first Dualsense controller it finds.